ajpung/raven/docs/developer-guide.md

 the [Weather Codes Guide](./weather-codes.md), and HTTP response codes can be found in the [HTTP Codes Guide](./http-codes.md).

-## Cleanup
+## Removing unwanted files
-To clean up the repository, run the following commands in Powershell (Windows):
+To clean up the repository while in the IDE, run the following commands in Powershell (Windows):
 ```powershell
 $repoPath = "G:\Dropbox\AI Projects\raven"
 # Count all files in the repository